0xadada/0xadada.github.io/docs/the-disappearance-of-lived-time.md

 depression, exhaustion, and burnout.
 These conditions are a symptom of a way of life that lacks direction.
 With the gradual shift to secular life, we've turned away from communal practices that provide spaces and times that lead to human flourishing.
-These practices included holidays in which contemplation, prayer, and meditative practices were observed--e.g. Shabbat and Sundays.
+These practices included holidays in which contemplation, prayer, and meditative practices were observed--
+<span className="text">e.g.</span><span className="audio">like</span> Shabbat and Sundays.
 These were times allocated to prayer, creative play, leisure, reflection, rest, and quiet solitude that are no longer protected or made available to greater society.
 Liberal democracies have abandoned the practice of community-rest, pushing it into the private domain of the individual, but what they have lost is leisure and the communities that exist there.
-The position presented here is not a call to return to some golden past, or a renewed spiritual order, but a historical account of the perspectives that have lead to what has been lost.
+The position presented here is not a call to return to some golden past, or a renewed spiritual order, but a historical account of the perspectives that led to the loss of leisure.
 It explores a revitalization of times and spaces for human flourishing that were formerly protected by a spiritual order, but can equally be rooted in secular thought.
 I propose points of resistance to a dominant social order that seeks to continually capture the vestiges of free time.